gertvv/gemtc/mtc-gui/README.md

 Running GeMTC GUI
 -----------------

-Double click the mtc-gui-0.10.jar file, and click "Open" to open an existing data file (e.g. those provided in the examples directory) or "New" to create a new one.
+Double click the mtc-gui-0.14.jar file, and click "Open" to open an existing data file (e.g. those provided in the examples directory) or "New" to create a new one.

 Versions
 --------

+0.14: Moved analysis functionality from ADDIS into GeMTC GUI, enabling the estimation of MTC models directly within GeMTC GUI.

+0.12.4: Library updates for ADDIS 1.14.

-0.12.2: Bugfixes.
+0.12.3: Bugfixes.

 0.12.2: Bugfixes and minor improvements.